CBA Workshop: Bayesian phylogenetics and macroevolution in RevBayes

 Training support

-The CBA invites Early Career Researchers and PhD students to propose workshops or other training activities in biodiversity science.
+The CBA invites Early and Mid-Career Researcher and PhD students to propose workshops or other training activities in biodiversity science.

 We want to hear from you!

-The CBA welcomes input from Early Career Researchers and PhD students regarding the types of training activities you need to address your specific research requirements and interests.
+One of the major objectives of the CBA is to build capacity through training of postdoctoral and postgraduate researchers.
+The CBA welcomes input from Early-Mid Career Researchers (EMCR) and PhD students regarding the types of training activities you need to address your specific research requirements and interests.

 Eligibility

-A Training Support proposal should be led by Postdocs and/or PhD students from at least one of our CBA partner institutions, ie. ANU, CSIRO and/or UC.
+A Training Support proposal should be led by EMCRs and/or PhD students from at least one of our CBA partner institutions, ie. ANU, CSIRO and/or UC.

 If required, the CBA can also provide coordination support for your activity, e.g. advertising, registration, venue and flight bookings, etc.